Euphorbia horrida

-Euphorbia horrida, the African milk barrel, is a species of flowering plant in the family Euphorbiaceae, native to South Africa.
+Euphorbia horrida, the African milk barrel, or horrid spurge, is a species of flowering plant in the family Euphorbiaceae, native to South Africa.
 It is a cactus-like shrub showing remarkable similarities to the true cacti of the New World, and thus an example of convergent evolution.
 Growing to 1.5 m, it has blue-green, heavily ridged spiny stems carrying solitary green flowers in summer.
-In temperate regions it must be grown in heated conditions under glass.
+In temperate regions it must be grown in heated conditions under glass, or as a houseplant on a sunny windowsill.

-It develops new shoots laterally at the base of the plant offset, often forming roots and thus a successful means of propagation.

-The Latin specific epithet horrida means "with many prickles".

-This plant has gained the Royal Horticultural Society's Award of Garden Merit.
+Range and habitat

+Euphorbia horrida is found in arid deserts in the southeastern cape of Africa.
+It is found in sandy, gravely soils that remain dry for most of the year.
+When it does rain, Euphorbia horrida rapidly absorbs water, expanding the ribs and swelling into a rotund, cylindrical shape.

+Toxicity.

+When damaged, Euphorbia horrida rapidly releases a white sap, like of most plants in the Euphorbia genus.
+The sap is toxic, and causes eye and skin irritation.
+Left to dry, the sap becomes a sticky, clear, and hard-to-remove resin that remains toxic.